Showing posts with label Ernest Hemingway. Show all posts

 Image by mikeable10

 The elegance is in service to a psychological dimension that otherwise might not be available.
-The thinking among among the anti-elegance crowd is that writing must be grunts, groans and monosyllabic bleats, a perversion of the modernist notion that words are objects to used as materials to get to the essential nature of the material world.
-Lucky for us that no one convincingly defined what "essential nature" was, leaving those readers who love a run on sentence with more recent examples of the word drunk in progress.
-I don't mind long sentences as long as their is some kind of mastery of the voice a writer might attempt at length; I am fond of Whitman, Henry James, Norman Mailer, David Foster Wallace and Joyce Carol Oates, writers who manage poetry in their long winded ways.
-That is to say, they didn't sound phony and the rhythms sounded like genuine expressions of personalities given to subtle word choice.
-Kerouac, though, struck me as tone deaf.
+The thinking among the anti-elegance crowd is that writing must be grunts, groans and monosyllabic bleats, a perversion of the modernist notion that words are objects as used as materials to get to the essential nature of the material world.
+Lucky for us that no one convincingly defined what “essential nature” was, leaving those readers who love run-on sentences with more recent examples of the word drunk in progress.
+I don’t mind long sentences as long as there is some kind of mastery of the voice a writer might attempt at length; I am fond of Whitman, Henry James, Norman Mailer, David Foster Wallace and Joyce Carol Oates, writers who manage poetry in their long-winded ways.
+That is to say, they didn’t sound phony, and the rhythms sounded like genuine expressions of personalities given to subtle word choice.
+Kerouac, though, struck me as tone-deaf.
 After all these years of complaining about his style, or his attempts at style, the issue may be no more than a matter of taste.
 Jack Kerouac is nearly in our American Canon, and one must remember that the sort of idiom that constitutes literary language constantly changes over the centuries; language is a living thing, as it must be for literature to remain relevant as a practice and preference generation to generation.

 Thursday, June 26, 2014